 During the Sunday dispersal order, Spineless witnessed a number of patrolling police cars in the pedestrianised city centre.
 The streets and doorways of the city were also largely vacant.
 A group of children were overheard in a nearby corner shop complaining about the order, asking what point there was in having conveniences open 24 hours if they could not visit them.

-Dispersal orders give police the power to disperse groups of two or more people, when their behaviour has contributed or is 'likely to contribute' to members of the public being harassed, alarmed or distressed, or the occurence of crime or disorder.
+Dispersal orders give police the power to disperse groups of two or more people, when their behaviour has contributed or is 'likely to contribute' to members of the public being harassed, alarmed or distressed, or the occurrence of crime or disorder.
 In practice, this can be interpreted rather widely.

 According to campaign group Repeal Section 35, which does not believe dispersal orders should exist as they currently do, 'There is growing evidence that police are misusing these ‘dispersal’ powers against vulnerable and often socially excluded people: teenagers, sex workers, the homeless, particularly in areas with a large black population.
 Section 35 powers are also increasingly targeting people exercising their democratic right to freedom of protest.
 These powers are used with absolutely no public oversight.'